By Beth at the Southern Schoolhouse

 One of the obstacles over the years has been how to manage work, after school practice, dinner for…

-What Can I Expect During an Annual IEP Meeting?
+Help!
+What Happens at an Annual IEP Meeting?

-Now that you understand what to expect during an annual IEP meeting, how can you as a parent or…
+Now that you know what to expect at an IEP meeting, how can you contribute?
+Bring communication…

 The Pencil Problem